 In desperate lack of an income, Vigeland accepted his first commission for the sculptural decoration of the Nidaros Cathedral in Trondheim.
 All together he modelled 44 sculptures for the Cathedral in the period 1898–1902, and spent several periods working on site in Trondheim.

-Met 16-year-old Inga Syvertsen, who was to become his lover and assistant for the next 20 years.
+Met 16-year-old Inga Syvertsen, who was to become his girlfriend and assistant for the next 20 years.
 Spent one year in France and England where he studied Gothic architecture.
-In Paris, he visited the Universal Exhibition, and in London he discovered the Parthenon sculptures in the British Museum.
 In January 1901 he was awarded the Royal Norwegian Order of St. Olav, Knight of First Class.

 Participated with six sculptures at the Nordic Art Exhibition in Keiser Wilhelm Museum in Krefeld.
 Took over an old studio at Hammersborg in Kristiania, owned by the City.
 Moved from Pilestredet to an apartment in Fredensborgveien 1 in October.
 Inga Syvertsen, who was now 19, moved in with him, officially as his housekeeper.

 Participated in the exhibition Entwicklung des Impressionismus in Malerei u.
-Plastik in Viennaas the only artist from Norway.
-Exhibited the bust of Sophus Bugge at the International Art Exhibition in Düsseldorf.
-The bust was also exhibited in Stockholm, and bought by the National Museum in Sweden.
+Plastik in Vienna as the only artist from Norway.

-Invited by the painter Erik Werenskiold to participate in the Norwegian Exhibition in Charlottenborg, Copenhagen, where he exhibited six portrait busts.
-Exhibited his model of the Fountain in the Museum of Applied Art City in Kristiania from 15 October until 21 November.
+Exhibited his model of the Fountain in Kristiania.
 The exhibition was a tremendous success, with some 30.000 visitors.
 His Fountain also received international attention.

 The Beggars was exhibited in the Universal Exhibition in Brussels.
 The painter Halfdan Strøm reported that Vigeland’s group received a great deal of attention, not least among artists.